alfonsodlopez/ADL-Website/content/blog/significance_of_sleep/index.md

             * 40% Neither strongly morning or night
             * 30% of people are night owls
             * Sidenote: Many owls will try to go to bed early, but then they stay awake and often think they have insomnia.
 This used to happen to me a lot in college.

+Under normal circumstances, the sleep pressure build throughout the day along with the melatonin build up from the circadian rhythm peak in the late evening signaling time to sleep.

 ## Learning and Memory